Circleville City School Food Services

 All meals will be free for every student through June 30th, 2022

 Our Food Services Department has launched a new monthly lunch menu website called My School Menus.
-We will continue to post and share menus on our Food Services Webpage, but this is an additional option for families to quickly view a breakfast and lunch menu in 2020 (Click here to view the November lunch menus
+We will continue to post and share menus on our Food Services Webpage, but this is an additional option for families to quickly view a breakfast and lunch menu (Click here to view the lunch menus

 For families, while not required, please still fill out the Free and Reduced-priced meals application online to be marked eligible for PEBT reimbursement in the event your child misses due to a quarantine (CHS only).
 Your application will be sent from a secure website directly to Circleville City Schools, so you don't need to worry about filling out a paper form that could be lost or misplaced.
 Lunchapplication.com has been designed to make it easy for you to know exactly what information you need to provide and to guide you through the process.